Problem Solving (By George Ansell)

 2. Answer these questions.

-How many attempts did Jack make to solve
+a.
+How many attempts did Jack make to solve the sum?

-How did the teacher ask Jack to solve the
+c.
+How did the teacher ask Jack to solve the sum?

-What was the easy way that Jack found to
+d.
+What was the easy way that Jack found to solve the sum?

 The words that describe him are:

 Confident – He was confident that he can solve the sum mentally.